Willphillips96/Home-SIEM-Lab/README.md

 <img width="707" alt="image" src="https://github.com/user-attachments/assets/9c1b089f-5e6f-4043-b1e0-e51dd6c849d6">

-Scan 4: After uninstalling Firefox and running windows updates, this is the final scan.
+Scan 4: After uninstalling Firefox, running Windows updates, and updating applications in the Microsoft Store.
+I was able to remediate a large amount of the vulnerabilities, this is the final credentialed scan.